isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution401.md

 Combi oven can be programmed for convection, steam and combination cooking.
 Multi-functional cooking methods has a small footprint and can be used by F&B companies to cook and re-heat wide variety of food.

 Reduce kitchen workload as food can be cooked quickly with pre-set temperature, moisture and cooking time.
 Monitor browning and degree of doneness, reducing the need for repeated turning of pan-fried dishes.

-Grant support: 80% of cost of equipment, up to $30,000 grant
+Cost of equipment capped at $37,500 per unit

 ### Details of Solution